What is a Roth IRA?

 What happens if you exceed the IRS contribution limits?

-If you make contributions above the allowed amounts, the IRS may charge you a 6% penalty on those excess contributions.
-If you don’t take action in subsequent years to correct the error by adjusting contributions accordingly, the IRS may continue to charge this penalty.
-The end result is that your tax bill is higher, and the amount you earn on your Roth IRA savings may be diminished by those penalties.
-Consider taking precautions to first determine your eligibility before funding your contributions.
+If you make contributions above the allowed amounts, you may owe a 6% excise tax on the excess for each year it remains in your IRA, unless you correct it.
+The end result is that your tax bill is higher, and the amount you earn on your Roth IRA account may be diminished by those penalties.
+Consider taking precautions to first determine your eligibility before making your contributions.

 When and how much can you withdraw from a Roth IRA?